apache/kvrocks-website/docs/supported-commands.md

 :::note

-The db size is updated async after execute `DBSIZE SCAN` command.
+The response of `DBSIZE` and keyspace section of `INFO` is updated asynchronously after executing `DBSIZE SCAN` command.

+In Kvrocks the `SELECT` command is just a placeholder and does not switch between dbs.
+Use [the namespace feature](https://kvrocks.apache.org/docs/namespace) instead if multiple dbs are needed.

 :::